Using Custom Models

 reference_model = BitfountModelReference( # username=<INSERT USERNAME>, # NOTE: if the Custom Model was developed by another user you must provide their username model_ref="MyCustomModel", datastructure=datastructure, schema=schema, # model_version=1, # NOTE: use a specific version of the model (default is latest uploaded), hyperparameters={"epochs": 2},)protocol = ResultsOnly(algorithm=ModelTrainingAndEvaluation(model=reference_model))protocol_results = protocol.run(pod_identifiers=[pod_identifier])

-model_ref is either the name of an existing custom model (one that has been uploaded to the Hub) or, if using a new custom model, the path to the model file.
+is either the name of an existing custom model (one that has been uploaded to the Hub) or, if using a new custom model, the path to the model file.
 The code will handle the upload of the model to the Hub the first time it is used, after which you can refer to it by name.

 Uploading private models

 Custom models are by default uploaded to be publicly accessible.
-That means that if you upload your model another user of the bitfount platform could reference your model using BitfountModelReference by specifying your username, the model name and version number.
-If you want to control the usage of the Custom Model you upload you must set the private=True:
+That means that if you upload your model another user of the bitfount platform could reference your model using BitfountModelReference

 reference_model = BitfountModelReference( model_ref=Path("MyCustomModel.py"), datastructure=datastructure, schema=schema, hyperparameters={"epochs": 2}, private=True,)protocol = ResultsOnly(algorithm=ModelTrainingAndEvaluation(model=reference_model))protocol.run(pod_identifiers=[pod_identifier])

-Uploading pretained model weights file
+Uploading pretrained model weights file

 Perhaps you would like to enable another user you are collaborating with to run inference tasks on their own data with a custom model you have trained.
 Bitfount supports this by allowing you to upload your custom model along with a pretrained file.
 You can only upload pretrained model files to models that you own.
 Once a pretrained file is associated with a model, the pretrained file will by default be applied to the model each time it is referenced.
-If a different pretrained file is provided via .run this pretrained file will take precedence.
+If a different pretrained file is provided via .run

-uploaded_reference_model = BitfountModelReference( model_ref="MyCustomModel", datastructure=datastructure, schema=schema, model_version=1, # NOTE: model_version must be populated in order to upload pretrained model file hyperparameters={"epochs": 2},)uploaded_reference_model.send_weights(pretrained_model_file)
+uploaded_reference_model = BitfountModelReference( model_ref="MyCustomModel", datastructure=datastructure, schema=schema, # NOTE: model_version must be populated in order to upload pretrained model file. # We will use the version assigned to the model we just uploaded. model_version=reference_model.model_version, hyperparameters={"epochs": 2},)uploaded_reference_model.send_weights(pretrained_model_file)

 protocol = ResultsOnly( algorithm=ModelTrainingAndEvaluation(model=uploaded_reference_model))# NOTE: if you want to run the model with a pretrained file other than the one uploaded by the owner,# the pretrained_file parameter must be populated.protocol.run( pod_identifiers=[pod_identifier], # pretrained_file = differentpretrained_model_file)